adorg/frontdobra.ru/wp-content/plugins/google-captcha/readme.txt

 = How to get Google Captcha (reCAPTCHA) keys? =

+Follow the next steps in order to get and enable Google Captcha (reCAPTCHA) protection using the official Google Captcha keys:
+1. Open your Wordpress admin dashboard.
+2. Navigate to the plugin Settings page.
-You should go to the Settings page and click the 'here' link.
-Then you should enter your domain name in text field and click 'Create Key' button.
+3. Click the "Get the API Keys" link.
+4. Enter your domain name and click "Create Key" button.
-On the next screen you will see your public and private keys.
+5. You will see your public and private keys.
+Copy them and paste to the appropriate fields on plugin Settings page.
+6. Save changes.

-= How to hide Google Capthca for registered users? =
+= How to hide Google Captcha in Comments for registered users? =

 You should go to the Settings page and select the roles, for which you want to hide Google Captcha.
-Then you must click 'Save Changes' button.
+Then you must click "Save Changes" button.

-= How to change Google Captcha (reCAPTCHA) style? =
+= Is it possible to Change the appearance and style of the Google Captcha (reCAPTCHA)? =

+Follow the next steps in order to change the appearance of the Google Captcha:
+1. Open your Wordpress admin dashboard.
-You should go to the Settings page and select Theme from dropdown list.
+2. Navigate to the plugin Settings page.
-Then you must click the 'Save Changes' button.
+3. Select reCAPTCHA version.
+4. Find the "Theme" option (only available for versions 1 and 2) and select the necessary style from the drop-down list.
+5. Save changes and check the result.

+= Google Captcha (reCaptcha) not displayed on my comment form.
+Why? =

+You might have a theme where "comments.php" is coded incorrectly.
+Wordpress version matters.
+(WP2 series): Make sure that you theme contains a tag `<?php do_action('comment_form', $post->ID); ?>` inside the file /wp-content/themes/[your_theme]/comments.php.
+Most WP2 themes already have it.
+The best place to put this tag is before the comment text area, you can move it up if it is below the comment text area.
+(WP3 series): WP3 has a new function comment_form inside of /wp-includes/comment-template.php.
+Your theme is probably not up-to-date to call that function from "comments.php".
+WP3 theme does not need the code line do_action('comment_form'… inside of /wp-content/themes/[your_theme]/comments.php.
+Instead it uses a new function call inside of "comments.php": `<?php comment_form(); ?>` If you have WP3 and captcha is still missing, make sure your theme has `<?php comment_form(); ?>` inside of /wp-content/themes/[your_theme]/comments.php (please check the Twenty Ten theme’s "comments.php" for proper example).

 = How can I change the location of Google Captcha (reCAPTCHA) in the comments form? =